 HIPAA Privacy and Security - As noted in the relevant section of this guide, privacy and security training is essential.
-Some say it is not a matter of if but rather a concern of when an organization will have a security incident or breach.
+Some say it is not a matter of if but rather when an organization will have a security incident or breach.
 Well-trained employees provide a good measure of prevention and risk reduction.